Police Release New Sketch & Recordings Of Delphi Killer Who Is 'Hiding In Plain Sight'

 “Watch his mannerisms as he walks," Carter said, addressing the public.
 "Do you recognize the mannerisms being someone you might know?”

-State Police say they are also looking to contact the driver of a vehicle parked at the old CPS/DCS/Welfare building that was abandoned next to the Hoosier Heartland Highway on the day the girls disappeared.
+State police reportedly said they would like to speak with the driver of a vehicle seen parked next to the Hoosier Heartland Highway on the day of the girls disappearance.

 During the press conference, Carter pointed out that the killer could be in the room with police and reporters.

 "I believe you have just a little bit of conscience left," he said to the killer.
 "We believe you've been hiding in plain sight."

 Read more: WHTR, Indiana State Police